Lycraon/Walltaker-for-WallpaperEngine/README.md

   - none: applies no fit image uses default fit (normally show image 1:1)
 unti: fit-mode as string

-- "Background Color":
+### "Background Color":
-Changes the color of the background
+Changes the color of the background<br>
 unit: rgb

-- "Text Color":
+### "Text Color":
-Changes the color of the text on the Wallpaper (currently only set_by)
+Changes the color of the text on the Wallpaper
 unit: rgb

+### "Font Size":
+Change the size of the texts/UI

+### "Set by":
+change where Set by is shown

+### "Load setter data":
+Check this if you wan't to get more infos of the setter, like onlin status.<br>
+Uncheck this if the wallpaper uses too much RAM or you have performance issues.

+### "Setter Infos":
+Where to show adittional info about setter

+### "List setter links"
+Check if you want infos to all puplic links of your wallpapers setter

+### "Quick reactions":
+Where to show the quick reactions buttons and your current link reaction

-- "Zoom width/height":
+### "Zoom width/height":
-Zooms the image canvas in and out
+Zooms the image/video in and out <br>
-100% means 100% of width/height of Desktop
+100% means 100% of width/height of Desktop <br>
-note that if Image fit is not fill the image will apply scale of fit using zoom as upper bound
+note that if Image fit is not fill the image will apply scale of fit using zoom as upper bound <br>
 unit: %

-- "Pos x/y":
+### "Pos x/y":
-Changes the absolute position of image canvas (uses top left corner) shifts image by selected pixels in x(vertical) and y(horizontal) position
+Changes the absolute position of image/video (uses top left corner) <br>
+shifts image by selected pixels in x(vertical) and y(horizontal) position <br>
 unit: px

 # Currently looking into:

-### Coming next Version:
-- api_key integration
-- quick reactions (textinput not possible)
-- content areas
-- online status of setter

 ### Discarded
 - parallax efect: not possible (no mous and keybord input for web wallpapers)